Shingo La

 Is Shingo La unpaved?

-The road to the summit, also known as Shinkun La, Shinku La, Shinkhun La, Shinkula Top or Shingu La, is currently being paved.
-It’s called Shingo La Road.
-It is a very dangerous drive, with hairpin turns and high risk of avalanches, heavy snowfalls and landslides.
+The road to the summit, also known as Shinkun La, Shinku La, Shinkhun La, Shinkula Top, or Shingu La, is entirely paved and is called Shingo La Road.
+It's part of the Nimmu–Padum–Darcha road (NPDR) or Zanskar Highway, which was completed in 2024, on Monday, 25th.

 When was the road through Shingo La built?

 The first road through the pass was completed in 2012 after 10 years of construction.
 It was improved from 2014 to 2017.
 In 2021, the Border Roads Organisation (BRO) started to asphalt the road, and now the new metalled road has a capacity to carry truck loads of over 18 tonnes.
-The BRO is turning the road into a double laned one and will be fully paved by 2025.
+The BRO is turning the road into a double-laned one and was fully paved in 2024.

 How long is Shingo La?